 Review the price impact, transparency, and deployment.

-Consider improvements to utilization rate of Emergency Response Service.
+Consider improvements to the utilization of Emergency Response Service and over-subscribed non-controllable Load Resources.

 Collaborate with ERCOT Staff on the review of ancillary service needs and implement changes as necessary.

 Monitor proposed market rule changes to ensure they support open access to the ERCOT markets and transmission network.
 Assist the PLWG in reviewing the market impacts of transmission planning.